 6. Brotherly affection

 7. Christian love (agape)

-our will - until the other fundamental qualities have matured in us.
+until the other fundamental qualities have matured in us.
 With the help of the Holy Spirit, we can continually exercise agape love as we are growing spiritually.
 It's important to note that these qualities are built one upon the other, not at random, to form a firm structure.
 Knowledge without virtue, for example, would be ineffectual.
 2 Peter 1:5-9, examining each of these seven qualities in depth, would make a good bible

 One more facet of verse 29 is worth noting.
 If the prophetic words of the writer meant, as is implied in the Amplified translation, that the Proverbs 31 woman's husband would have actually spoken the words in this verse

 -- at the very least, holding them in his heart -- then it follows that he would be a godly man himself, knowledgable of the Scriptures and God's ways of righteousness.
 It implies also that this woman was emotionally and spiritually mature at her marriageable